 General & Emergency Care

 What it is: Immediate care for dental injuries, infections, or severe pain.
-Our emergency dentist provides same-day treatment for toothaches, broken or chipped teeth, abscesses, lost restorations, and knocked-out teeth.
+Walk-ins welcome.
+Same-day treatment for toothaches, broken or chipped teeth, abscesses, lost restorations, and knocked-out teeth.

 Best for: